puppetlabs/puppetlabs-apt/README.md

 #### apt

-These parameters are not generally required and are primarily for development environment use cases.

 * `always_apt_update`: Set to 'true' to update apt on every run.
 This setting is intended for development environments where package updates are frequent.
 Defaults to 'false'.
 * `apt_update_frequency`: Sets the run frequency for `apt-get update`.
 Defaults to 'reluctantly'.
 Accepts the following values:
   * 'always': Runs update at every Puppet run.